 You can add your own rules to the network egress allow list directly in the CMP.
 See Configuring network egress allow list rules in the CMP.

 Tanium reserves the right to restrict FQDNs from receiving proxy exceptions for security reasons.
 Some examples include but are not limited to the following FQDNs:

 - aws.amazon.com/s3 (AWS S3 bucket not tied to your own domain)

-Tanium does not support sending data over TCP port 25 (SMTP) outbound.
+Tanium does not support sending data over TCP ports 25 (SMTP) or 22 (SSH) outbound.
 Use encrypted communication ports TCP 465 or TCP 587 instead.
 If you create a rule with external access for an SMTP email server destination (default TCP port 465 or TCP port 587), you can only associate the port with 1 FQDN.

 You can use Tanium solutions and platform with Tanium Cloud.
 Some configuration settings and functions are not available with Tanium Cloud by design, such as administrator roles, operational logs, and global server settings.

 The user guides for the Tanium platform and solutions include a toggle so that you can view information specific to the Tanium Cloud environment: